The Board Game Collection

 For more Marvel Champions content check out our comprehensive list of expansions with links to all our reviews.

-Q: How many players can play Marvel Champions?
+How many players can play Marvel Champions?

-Q: How long does a typical game of Marvel Champions last?
+How long does a game take?

-Q: Are there planned expansions for Marvel Champions?
+Are there expansions for Marvel Champions?